ashwanth1109/ashwanth-ar/src/articles/Credo.md

 ## The 10,000 hour goal

-It has been almost two years (at the time of writing this) since the formulation of my beliefs.
-A friend of mine who I hadn't met in almost 4 years said that I had changed and that working in a startup had made me soulless.
+It has been a year and a half (at the time of writing this which is July 2019) since the formulation of my beliefs.
+As someone trying to play catch up against those with more background than me, I had no choice but to spend more time than your average developer (pretty big assumption here).
+More so, because my generation and especially those immersed in the startup stew believe wholeheartedly in the hustle.
 While I do admit that the startup culture and its contagious requirement to HUSTLE ALL THE FREAKIN TIME has played a part in this, I promise you, it goes beyond this.

 Outliers by Malcolm Gladwell is a book that has played a pivotal role in my philosophy.
 Not all chapters in a book are made equal.
 While there are parts of the book I occasionally skim through to entertain my whims and fancies, the 2nd chapter of the book, titled 'The 10,000 hour rule' is etched into my memory (well, atleast the principles of it are).
 Of the stories that the author illustrates to make his point, the ones I would like to recollect below are that of Bill Joy and that of the Beatles.